 As the owner, you have 100% control over the policy.

 You can change the beneficiaries, payment mode or frequency, or even decrease the face value (death benefit).

 For whole life or other cash value policies, the owner would also maintain complete control of the cash value, including having access to cash or loans.

 Your ex-husband would have no control or access to the policy, and structured like this, would in no way benefit from being the insured on the policy.

 Can a Man Purchase Life Insurance on His Ex-Wife?

 Yes.
 Everything written above applies to both cases.

 Can I purchase life insurance on my boyfriend or girlfriend?

 Yes, again – as long as there is legitimate insurable interest.
 I wrote an article on this question, which can be found here.

-Interested in a Life Insurance Quote?
-Simply use the form on the upper right-hand side of this page, or give us a call at 877-443-9467.*Huntley Wealth Insurance and its representatives do not give legal or tax advice.
-Please consult your own legal or tax adviser.
+Simply use the form on the upper right-hand side of this page, or give us a call at 877-443-9467 and we will assist you with getting coverage on your ex-husband today.